NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Experiments

 \subsection{Datasets and Metrics}

 Following V3DG, we evaluate the performance of our approach using the number of Gaussians, frames per second (FPS), and FLIP error~\cite{Andersson2020}.
-Furthermore, we utilize the standard image quality metrics PSNR and SSIM~\cite{article_SSIM}, and VRAM usage for comparisons.
+Furthermore, we use the standard image quality metrics PSNR and SSIM~\cite{article_SSIM}, as well as VRAM usage, for comparisons.
 We present results for three scenes, for which assets were sampled from three different datasets, including eight synthetic LEGO trees from the RTMV dataset~\cite{tremblay2022rtmv}, 16 real human avatars from the MVHumanNet dataset~\cite{xiong2024mvhumannet}, and a donut asset~\cite{Vagadia2021Donut3D}.
-The authors of V3DG provided several scene layouts constructed from these assets, which were trained with zero degrees for spherical harmonics.
-For all experiments, we used the preprocessed assets, where Gaussians with an opacity lower than $\frac{1}{255}$ have been pruned and the assets are recentered.
-We use their original layouts alongside downscaled versions to ensure they fit within VRAM for comparisons across all methods.
+The authors of V3DG provided several scene layouts constructed from these assets, which were trained with spherical harmonics coefficients set to zero.
+For all experiments, we used the preprocessed assets, in which Gaussians with an opacity below $\frac{1}{255}$ were pruned, and the assets were re-centered.
+We use the downscaled versions of these layouts to ensure they fit within VRAM for comparisons across all methods.
 To create the downscaled versions of each layout, we halved the number of instances for each asset in the scene.